 How to find internships in Pennsylvania relevant to a public health degree?

-An online public health degree in Pennsylvania can significantly enhance career mobility and advancement opportunities.
-The state's growing focus on health equity and disease prevention increases demand for skilled professionals in epidemiology, health education, and policy analysis.
-According to the Pennsylvania Department of Health, jobs in these areas are projected to grow faster than average through 2028.
-An accredited online degree provides flexibility for working professionals to gain advanced skills without interrupting their employment.
+Obtaining an online public health degree in Pennsylvania can significantly enhance career mobility and advancement.
+The state's growing emphasis on public health-especially after the COVID-19 pandemic-has increased demand for skilled professionals.
+According to the Pennsylvania Department of Health, jobs in public health are projected to grow by 11% through 2030, higher than the national average.

 How does studying for a public health degree in Pennsylvania prepare for interdisciplinary roles?